AshwinPradeep01/ashwinpradeep01/README.md

 Its been 5 beautiful years since I had started coding in C++.
 That was the programming foundation which led me here.
 Eventually mastering HTML, and CSS, Python was an important tool for machine learning and AI, while

 *   🌍  I'm based in Coimbatore, TN, India
-*   ✉️  You can contact me at [ashwin01pradeep@gmail.com](mailto:ashwin01pradeep@gmail.com)
-*   🧠  I'm learning MLOps, Geospatial Analysis, DSA
 *   🤝  I'm open to collaborating on ML/AI projects
+*   🧠  Exploring Geospatial Analysis, DSA, MLOps and AI
+*   ✉️  Feel free to contact me at [ashwin01pradeep@gmail.com](mailto:ashwin01pradeep@gmail.com)

   ### Skills
 <p align="left">